pantheon-systems/documentation/source/content/guides/new-relic/02-activate-new-relic.md

 1. Visit your site in the browser and make some un-cached requests to generate data in New Relic&reg;.

-1. Information will be available in New Relic a few minutes after you visit your site.
+1. Information will be available in New Relic a few minutes after you complete the step above.

 ## Configure New Relic&reg; Performance Monitoring Access